-Hiring a nanny can be incredibly challenging for new parents.
+Hiring a nanny can be incredibly challenging for new parents — but it doesn't have to be if you follow a few nanny hiring tips.
 The welfare of your child, both physically and emotionally, is at stake, and choosing the right nanny is an important undertaking.

 If it’s time to consider a nanny, be thoughtful and systematic in your approach.
 If you’re on parental leave, start the process early and don’t wait until the last minute.
 Making a rushed — and bad — decision will only cause you more stress down the road.

 If you and your partner are both busy physicians, the approach to hiring a nanny is similar to other hiring experiences where you work.
 Your goal is to hire the best candidate possible, which also means creating an attractive job offer.